Government agencies communicate via

 A digital installation of the artworks from the Community Art Project, such as painted totems or framed canvases, curated by master artist, Sun Yu-li.

 View all 3,000 art pieces and find out more about our partners who made this community art project possible.
-You can vote for your favourite artwork on our HDB Facebook Page!
+Check out the favourite pieces voted by netizens below.

 Watch how the art was created with the community!